jhlagado/monty/README.md

 >13
 ```

 You can put any code inside { } block which means "execute this later".
-You execute it with ^
+You execute
-Here's an immediately executed block of code
+it with ^.
+Here's an immediately executed block of code.

 ```
 { 1 2 + . }^